LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-/README.md

 ![image](https://user-images.githubusercontent.com/60980933/105432767-8c216700-5c15-11eb-9ea2-ef74a3bc5f1b.png)

-### Get accurate total number of hits
+### Get the exact total number of hits
 To improve the response speed on large datasets, Elasticsearch limits the total count to 10,000 by default.
-If you want an accurate total number of hits, use the following query.
+If you want the exact total number of hits, use the following query.

 Syntax:
 ```